The Arcadia Preparatory School students have the write ingredients for success

 “Talk for Writing fits naturally with the latest English National Curriculum and provides clear support for articulation, speaking and listening, and matches the higher expectations for reading and writing,” he adds.
 “Practice and performance are key aspects of the approach and through this children rapidly gain confidence and mastery, leading to the ability to write precisely and creatively.
 It also supports children in developing an ongoing love of reading.”

 The coming months will see the school’s teaching staff undergo thorough training in class-based Talk for Writing strategies and techniques after which they will have the ability to train colleagues and share best practice, thus enabling a fully supportive environment for implementation of the programme across the school.

 “As a school which sets very high expectations we needed a high-quality programme, and we believe Talk for Writing is a powerful tool not just for students but for teachers, too.
 Research indicates that schools that have adopted the approach have not only increased their children’s progress but have found that children and teachers alike love it,” adds Valrani.

 About The Arcadia Preparatory School

-The Arcadia Preparatory School, located in Dubai’s Jumeirah Village Triangle, offers the National Curriculum for England to pupils studying from Foundation Stage 1 (nursery) to Key Stage 2 (year 6).
-Due to open in August 2016, the community-focused school aspires to be one of the leading British primary schools in the world by instilling into students a lifelong passion for learning, and by nurturing innovation and the pursuit of excellence amongst the teaching staff.
+The Arcadia Preparatory School, located in Dubai’s Jumeirah Village Triangle, offers the National Curriculum for England to students studying from the Early Years Foundation Stage (FS1) to Key Stage 2 (Year 6).
+The community-focused school opened in August 2016 and aspires to be one of the leading British primary schools in the world by instilling into students a lifelong passion for learning, and by nurturing innovation and the pursuit of excellence amongst the teaching staff.